top of page

 Hairy and Sally share a treat: (Hairy woodpecker on left, Downy woodpecker on right).
 Photo showing a size comparison between Hairy and Downy Woodpeckers.

-On some occasions, you may even get a chance to see the largest Woodpecker in North America in your yard.
-This bird is absolutely massive and makes the Red-bellied and Yellow-bellied sapsuckers look small in comparison.
+On some occasions, you may even get a chance to see the largest Woodpecker in North America in your yard, which would be the massive Pileated Woodpecker!
+This bird is absolutely massive and makes the Red-bellied, Red-headed, Hairy and Yellow-bellied sapsuckers look small in comparison.
 We used to joke that it seemed like a Pterodactyl was visiting the yard!
 These giant birds require large mature trees to nest in, so national parks or very old subdivisions are good places to spot them.
 Lucky for us, we are very close to Kennesaw Mountain National Battlefield park, and there are hundreds of acres of trees which provide food and shelter for these amazing birds.
 The male and the female both have red on top of their heads, but the male has red below the beak as well.
-The photo below shows a female.
+The photo below shows a female, as the male will have red coloration along the beak line whereas the female will only appear white/black.

 An adult female pileated woodpecker perches on a tree trunk.
 The male Pileated Woodpecker will have some red coloration below the black streak which is inline with his beak.
 The female only has red on the top of her head!